For a robust compliment to the caramelized onions, this French onion dip uses sage, lemon juice and Greek yogurt to update the classic appetizer .

 - 1 teaspoon fresh lemon juice

-- In a large thick-bottomed skillet over medium heat saute the chopped onions in the olive oil along with a couple pinches of salt.
+- In a large thick-bottomed skillet over medium heat sauté the 2 chopped onions in 2 Tablespoons olive oil along with a couple pinches of salt.
 A cast iron pan works well for this.
 Stir occasionally and cook over medium heat as the onions start to brown, about 30 minutes.
-Add the garlic clove at this time and continue to cook until the onions are dark brown and caramel in color, another 10 minutes.
+Add the minced garlic clove at this time and continue to cook until the onions are dark brown and caramel in color, another 10 minutes.
 Remove from heat and let cool.

-- As the onions cook, stir together the sour cream, yogurt, onion powder, salt and dried sage.
+- As the onions cook, stir together ¾ cup sour cream, ¾ cup yogurt, 3 to 4 teaspoons onion powder, ½ teaspoon salt and ½ teaspoon dried sage.
 Add the onion powder to taste.
 I pretty much used the full 4 teaspoons because the onion powder is what gives this that sweet French flavor.
 Add a bit at a time until it tastes the way you want it.
 Set aside until the caramelized onions and garlic have cooled to room temperature.
-Stir in the onions, adding lemon juice at this time, to taste, as well.
-Add chives, reserving 1 tablespoon to garnish on top, if desired.
+Stir in the onions, adding 1 teaspoon lemon juice at this time, to taste, as well.
+Add fresh chopped chives, reserving 1 tablespoon to garnish on top, if desired.

 - Pour into your serving bowl and chill for one hour.
 This dip is tasty at room temperature, so after it has married in the fridge for an hour, set it out to come to room temperature before serving.